If you've ever wondered what a virtual assistant does, the answers are all here.

 - Word processing.

-The creative/tech-savvy virtual assistants (like the services I offer) have tasks that fall more into the social, marketing, technical and graphic design area:
+The creative/tech-savvy virtual assistants offer the tasks that fall into the online marketing, technical and graphic design area:

 - Email newsletters and nurture sequences